The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Approximating -Center in Expiration Streams

 For a given estimate~$\gamma$ of the solution value, the~$\parK$-center algorithm by~\cite{Cohen-AddadSS16} operates as follows.
 The algorithm maintains a set~$A$ of at most~$\parK+1$ \emph{attraction points}.
 Each attraction point~$a$ is associated with a ball of radius~$2\gamma$ centered at~$a$.
 The algorithm guarantees that no attraction point lies inside the ball of another attraction point.
 The \emph{representative}~$R(a)$ of~$a$ is the longest-living point inside this ball inserted while $a$ is active.
 The set of all representatives is denoted by~$R$.
 When~$a$ expires, its representative~$R(a)$ is kept in memory until it itself expires.
 The representatives of expired attraction points are called \emph{orphans} and are stored in a set~$O$.

 When a new point $p_t$ is inserted and it lies in the ball of at least one attraction point, then~$p_t$ is considered \emph{covered} and the representative~$R(a)$ might be updated.
 If~$p_t$ is not covered, it is inserted as a new attraction point, with itself as the representative.
-If adding~$p_t$ increases the number of stored attraction points above~$\parK+1$, then the algorithm identifies the shortest-living attraction point~$a_\text{old}$ and deletes it (and the representative~$R(a_\text{old})$ becomes an orphan).
-Finally, if the number of stored attraction points is greater than~$\parK$, then all orphans that do not outlive~$a_\text{old}$ are deleted.
+If adding~$p_t$ increases the number of stored attraction points above~$\parK+1$, then the algorithm identifies the shortest-living attraction point~$a_\text{old}$ and discards it (and the representative~$R(a_\text{old})$ becomes an orphan).
+Finally, if the number of stored attraction points is greater than~$\parK$, then all orphans that do not outlive~$a_\text{old}$ are discarded.

-For every estimate~$\gamma \in \{ (1+\varepsilon)^i \mid i \in [\lceil\log_{1+\varepsilon} \Delta\rceil] \}$, an instance of the algorithm is run in parallel.
+For every estimate~$\gamma \in \{ (1+\eps)^i \mid i \in [\lceil\log_{1+\eps} \Delta\rceil] \}$, an instance of the algorithm is run in parallel.
 To answer a query, the algorithm iterates over the estimates in the ascending order.
 For each estimate~$\gamma$, the algorithm attempts to construct a solution~$C$ by picking an arbitrary point in~$A \cup R \cup O$ and then greedily adding any point~$p \in A \cup R \cup O$ with~$d(p,C) > 2\gamma$.
 If~$|C|>k$, then it is a certificate for~$\text{OPT}>\gamma$.
 Otherwise, $C$ is returned.
 It can be shown that $C$ is a~$6\gamma$-coreset for the stream because~$R\cup O$ is a $4\gamma$-coreset.

-The main insight regarding the space bound is that the orphans that are still in memory belong to a subset of the~$\parK+1$ most recently deleted attraction points.
-Any orphan~$o$ that belongs to an even older attraction point must have been inserted before the most recently deleted attraction point~$a$, because the algorithm stores at most~$\parK+1$ attraction points at any time.
-Due to the FIFO (i.e., consistent expiration) property of the stream, $o$ expires before~$a$, so~$o$ is deleted at the latest when~$a$ is deleted.
-In the general expiration model, the FIFO property is not guaranteed.
+The main insight regarding the space bound is that the orphans that are still in memory belong to a subset of the~$\parK+1$ most recently discarded attraction points.
+Any orphan~$o$ that belongs to an even older attraction point must have been inserted before the most recently discard attraction point~$a$, because the algorithm stores at most~$\parK+1$ attraction points at any time.
+Due to the consistent expiration property of the stream, $o$ expires before~$a$, so~$o$ is discarded at the latest when~$a$ is discarded.
+In the general expiration model, consistent expirations are not guaranteed.
 This is the main reason why the size of~$O$ cannot be bounded, because then the orphans belonging to arbitrarily old attraction points may still be in memory.